The Hamilton County Young Democrats are a chartered chapter of the parent organization the Indiana Young Democrats.

 Section 4: Thirty percent of HCYD’s members in good standing shall constitute a quorum for the purpose of conducting business.
 A quorum shall be assumed unless challenged by a member in attendance.

 Article VI: Committees and Caucuses

 Section 1: There will be an Executive Committee, the voting members of which shall be the officers of HCYD as defined in Article IV, Section 1.
 The Executive Committee meets at the call of the President or of any three members of the Executive Committee.
 Notice of the meeting shall be given to each member of the Executive Committee.
-Two of the four officers shall constitute a quorum for the purposes of conducting business.
+Two of the five officers shall constitute a quorum for the purposes of conducting business.
 A quorum shall be assumed unless challenged by an Executive Committee member in attendance.